scalameta/metaconfig/docs/reference.md

 ## Configured

-`Configured[T]` is like an `Either[metaconfig.ConfError, T]` which is used throughout the metaconfig API to either represent a successfully parsed/decoded value or a failure.
+`Configured[T]` is like an `Either[mopt.ConfError, T]` which is used throughout the mopt API to either represent a successfully parsed/decoded value or a failure.

 ```scala mdoc